tillkaeufer/chameleon_neural_network/README.md

 Depending on your level of confidence you can take different approaches.
 - https://victorzhou.com/blog/keras-neural-network-tutorial/ </br>
   This is a general tutorial how to build Neural Networks.
-Try to create your own network, which can solve your choosen problem. </br>
+Try to create your own network, which can solve your chosen problem. </br>
-  There are many different ways to do that, dissusing your approaches in your group or searching on the internet can help.</br>
+  There are many different ways to do that, discussing your approaches in your group or searching on the internet can help.</br>
-  We would recomend to use Keras, because all packages are installed on your environment. </br>
+  We would recommend to use Keras, because all packages are installed on your environment. </br>
 - If you want to have a bit more support look into the folder for your problem.
-There you will find an example of a suitable NN for your problem
+There you will find an example of a suitable NN for your problem.

 ### 3.2: Optimize your network

-If you have a working network you can change the different settings and have a look how your results change.
+If you have a working network, you can change the different settings and have a look how your results change.
 Try to find the best network for your problem.

 ### 3.3: Optional: Build/ train a Random Forest

 If your network works and you get bored, try to solve your problem using a different ML technique. </br>
-We recomend Random Forest (a few hints can be found in the 'ML_techniques' folder), but you can also apply other methods. </br>
+We recommend Random Forest (a few hints can be found in the 'ML_techniques' folder), but you can also apply other methods. </br>
 A list of methods can be found here: https://scikit-learn.org/stable/supervised_learning.html </br>

 ## 4: Visualization

-This point is hard to seperate from all previous steps.
+This point is hard to separate from all previous steps.
 During the whole process you probably want to see what is going on. </br>
-This is espacialy important, to evaluate your results.
+This is especially important, to evaluate your results.
 Think of useful ways to evaluate the results and visualize them.
-If you need a bit of inspiration, in the folder 'Visualization' there are a few uselfool tools.
+If you need a bit of inspiration, in the folder 'Visualization' there are a few useful tools.